Prospectus

 Master Study Plan

 At the start of the master’s programme, students are required to draw up the Master Study Plan: a complete list of planned courses and projects for two subsequent academic years in consultation with the Study Advisor Astronomy.
-To select courses, consult the course list for academic year 2023-2024 (see below).
+To select courses, consult the course list for academic year 2024-2025 (see below).
+And here you can find the preliminary overview of all Astronomy master's courses on offer in 2025/2026.

 Learn more